wesbos/HTML5-Face-Detection/readme.md

 *App.start('glasses'); // Goofy Glasses example

-*App.start('green'); // Green Screen effect (there is a hidden max and min sliders you can use to adjust the thresholds)
+*App.start('green'); // Green Screen effect (there is a hidden maximum and minimum sliders you can use to adjust the thresholds)

 *App.start('hipster'); // simple pixel manipulation example